 At 63cm in diameter this is a significant (and quite heavy) artwork and can either be wall mounted or I can send the colourless acrylic stand, free of charge if requested (just visible in the last two images).

-This artwork featured in Emily Juliet Stevens' "Can I Use Your Window?" exhibition during the lockdown in May and June 2020.
-And has been submitted for consideration in the Royal West of England Academy Show in Bristol, November 2020.
+This artwork featured in Emily Juliet Stevens' "Can I Use Your Window?" exhibition during the lockdown in May and June 2020 and also featured in the West Bristol Arts trail in Bristol, November 2020.